APCSPrinciples/GameController/README.md

 ### Step 1: Build a circuit with one button that can make Mario jump
 Our Game Controller will use the following parts:
-- Three (or more) push buttons
+- Two push buttons
-- A 10KΩ resistor for each push button
+- Two 10KΩ resistors
 - Jumper wires

 Use the picture below to make sure you are using correct 10KΩ resistor.